 - All hot pepper varieties freeze well, whether they’re thick or thin-skinned.

-- Note: Frozen peppers will lose a lot of their crunch, so the only project you won’t really be able to do later is make pickled peppers.
+- Note: Frozen peppers will lose a lot of their crunch, so the only project you won’t really be able to do later makes pickled peppers.

 Thin-skinned red chilis dry very well, and look wonderful strung into ristras.
 I love having all my projects hanging in the kitchen: garlic braids, bouquets of bay laurel and flowering marjoram, a few different varieties of dried pepper ristras, and maybe some edible flowers for tea like pineapple weed or calendula.